 When you think of landscape photography, there are a number of notable names you can’t afford to leave out.
 These ones have defined the genre for what it presently is, beautifully exploring nature and presenting fascinating visual results.

 Nature has, of course, been a source of inspiration for artists in different categories from painters to writers and even singers and photography has definitely not been left out.
 This article presents some of the best and famous landscape photographers who have taken the art and breathed a new kind of life into it, producing great art and extraordinary impact.

 Here are 10 of the best landscape photographers today listed in alphabetical order.

 One of the most memorable things about Andreas Gursky is that his 1999 photograph, Rhein II sold at $4.3 million in 2011 and held the record of being the most expensive photograph in the world.

 Here is a German photographer who creates really beautiful near abstract photos and is great at using elevated shooting points.
 His great skill in photography is notable in the way he eliminates unneeded elements from his photos to create excellent visuals.

 He is a photographer whose creations definitely point to a lot of skill and passion.

 See more about him at www.andreasgursky.com

-He also founded a group of seven other photographers called f/64.
-Which promoted modernist aesthetics that concerned itself with precision in exposure.
-Apart from these, he also created three grand books.
-Which are considered the bibles of photography; The Camera, The Print and The Negative.
+He also founded a group of seven other photographers called f/64 which promoted modernist aesthetics that concerned itself with precision in an exposure.
+Apart from these, he also created three grand books which are considered the bibles of photography; The Camera, The Print and The Negative.